 Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

-Learn How To Say NO Nicely
+Why Learn How To Say NO Without Causing Offence?

 FYI: I may receive commissions at no cost to you.
 I participate in the Amazon Services LLC Associates Program.
 More...

-Not saying NO can mean that a person can find they have said YES so often to the needs of others they have done very little of what they really wanted to get done themselves.
+Being unable to say NO often comes from a need to please and a fear of rejection.
+A person can find they have said YES so often to the needs of others, they have done very little of what they really wanted to get done themselves.

-2. Avoid a YES being assumed:
+Avoid a YES being assumed

 • What is the real benefit I will get personally/professionally if I agree to do this (especially if it is a voluntary project)?
 How important is it to me?

-• Do I really want to/have to do this?
+• Do I really want to/have to, do this?

-1. ' I'd love to help but it just doesn’t work for me to do that now, but can I suggest…(and come up with someone else who may be able to help).If asked why it doesn’t work, avoid getting drawn into a long explanation which could lead to counter arguments and you giving in and saying YES.Keep repeating 'It really just doesn’t work for me right now'.
+(come up with someone else who may be able to help).
+If asked why it doesn’t work, avoid getting drawn into a long explanation which could lead to counter arguments and you giving in and saying YES.

-2. ’Id love to help but I have a lot on at the moment and really couldn't do justice to what you need'
+2. 'I'd love to help but I have a lot on at the moment and really couldn't do justice to what you need...'

 Then firmly explain why you really couldn’t do justice to what is needed and if they persist go back to 'it really doesn't work for me'.

-I'd suggest throwing the decision of what is the most important back to them too sort out.
-And if you feel overloaded, ask if they could find someone else to help.
+I'd suggest throwing the decision of what is the most important back to all those asking too sort out themselves.

 There were other consultants not nearly as busy and their secretaries would often sit reading and knitting whilst I was in overwhelm often working through my lunch hour.